Exclusive interview to Captain Paul Watson founder and president of Sea Shepherd by Stella McCartney

-I want to introduce today a very important person in safeguarding of environment, the Captain Paul Watson.
-For who don’t know him, it was co-founder of Greenpace and founder of Sea Shepherd Conservation Society.
-He become a celebrity about the Sea Shepherd’s battles against the Japanese whalers, and the battles was filmed and transmitted all around the world .
-It isn’t our intention to celebrate the hundreds battles he did, our goal is to encourage people to read and meditate about his ecologist thought.
+I want to introduce today a significant person in the safeguarding of the environment: Captain Paul Watson.
+For who don’t know him, it was the co-founder of Greenpeace and founder of Sea Shepherd Conservation Society.
+He becomes a celebrity about the Sea Shepherd’s battles against the Japanese whalers.
+The fights were filmed and transmitted all around the world.
+It isn’t our intention to celebrate the hundreds of fighting he did, and our goal is to encourage people to read and meditate about his ecologist thought.

-We do this using a long editorial he wrote and post in the Lifegate site, in this editorial Paul explain the three laws of ecology.
+We do this using a lengthy editorial he wrote and posted in the Lifegate site.
+In this editorial, Paul explains the three laws of ecology.

-Like he wrote in the editorial, this laws has been studied in collaboration with Robert and Roberta Hunter, Patrick Moore, David Garrick and Rod Marining.
+Like he wrote in the editorial, this law has been studied in collaboration with Robert and Roberta Hunter, Patrick Moore, David Garrick, and Rod Marining.

 The law of diversity: The strength of an eco-system is dependent upon the diversity of species within it.